Oral and Maxillofacial Surgery in New City, NY

 Facial Trauma and Emergency Oral Surgery

-Our board-certified oral and maxillofacial surgeons have extensive experience treating facial trauma cases, including fractures, lacerations, and dental injuries resulting from accidents.
-With hospital privileges, our surgeons can provide immediate support for emergency cases, working to restore both function and aesthetics following traumatic injuries.
+Our board-certified oral and maxillofacial surgeons in New City have extensive experience treating facial trauma cases, including fractures, lacerations, and dental injuries resulting from accidents.
+With hospital privileges, our surgeons provide immediate support for emergency cases, working to restore both function and aesthetics following traumatic injuries.
 We advise prompt evaluation following any facial trauma to minimize long-term complications.

 Comprehensive Oral and Maxillofacial Surgery Services